Existential Therapy in Bend, Oregon

 My name is Sean Downes and I am a Licensed Psychotherapist in downtown Bend, Oregon offering Existential Therapy to patients who are looking to create more meaning in their life that is in alignment with their core values.

-As an existential therapist, I’ve seen first hand the potential for clients to experience a brand new outlook on life.
+As an integrative therapist with a focus on EMDR, I’ve seen first hand the potential for clients to experience a brand new outlook on life.
 An increase in self-confidence, self-awareness, happiness and joy.

 I am also a Certified Yoga Teacher which enables me to offer a unique and integrative approach that combines talk therapy, mindfulness and mind-body awareness, helping each individual balance their own core energy with their unique brain chemistry.